-Much of the music in Orchesography is suspiciously easy to play on this instrument.
+I have started collecting music suitable for this instrument.
+Much of the music in Orchesography is suspiciously easy to play, for example.
+Email me if you want a copy.

 Pipe and tabor player from Arbeau (1589):

 Crumhorns, and recorders, flutes, and three hole pipes from Praetorius (1620):